Because when we encounter the great I Am, our “I am” is changed.

 With a fresh look at God’s purpose for us from the time of creation, speaker Chaka Heinze shares about finding purpose again after her dreams of women’s ministry, mission fields, and using her law degree for legal advocacy on a global scale narrowed to being a housebound advocate and caregiver of a son with a life-threatening health condition.

-Three optional breakout sessions are offered that allow women to dialogue on each keynote presented.
+Three optional discussion sessions are offered that allow women to dialogue on each keynote presented.
 Attendees will discuss how the topics raised in the keynotes pertain to their lives, what Scripture has to say about the issue, and how they can apply the truth principle to their lives.